+The most common side effects of taking Paxlovid include impaired sense of taste (for example, a metallic taste in the mouth) and diarrhea, according to the FDA.
 Most people who take Paxlovid should not experience serious side effects, explains Dr. Roberts.
 “Paxlovid is usually very well-tolerated,” he says.
-Common side effects, which are usually mild, include:

 Since Paxlovid is cleared by the kidneys, dose adjustments may be required for patients with mild-to-moderate kidney disease, explains Dr. Topal.
 “For patients with severe kidney disease—or who are on dialysis—or those with severe liver disease, Paxlovid is not recommended; the levels of the drug can become too high and could cause increased side effects,” he says.

-It’s worth noting that Paxlovid is still being studied, so it is possible that all of the risks are not yet known.
+It’s worth noting that because Paxlovid is still being monitored in the real world, it is possible that all of the risks are not yet known.
 (The FDA has provided a fact sheet on Paxlovid with a full list of known side effects.)

 10. Can I take Paxlovid if I'm taking other medications?